 in Figure 3.
-Data are from the Climate Toolbox and shows how three parameters vary from historical values under RCP 8.5 “business as usual” high emissions (Hegewisch and Rangwala).
+Data are from the Climate Toolbox and show how three parameters vary from historical values under RCP 8.5 “business as usual” high emissions (Hegewisch and Rangwala).
 The three selected parameters are maximum daily temperature, number of days above 86°F, and vapor pressure deficit (original units kPa) times 100.
 Vapor pressure deficit (VPD) is the difference between the vapor pressure of the air at saturation and the actual vapor pressure of the air (Grossiord et al., 2020).
-Plants will close their stomatal pores to minimize water loss during periods of high VPD, say during a drought.
-While increases in all three parameters have been observed since the start of the 21st Century, the above shows how these increases will continue to break historical records and result in widespread plant mortality and heat stress.
+Plants will close their stomatal pores to minimize water loss during periods of high VPD like droughts and heat waves.
+While increases in all three parameters have been observed since the start of the 21st Century, Fig. 3 shows how these increases will continue to break historical records and result in widespread heat and moisture stress and possibly plant mortality.
 The figure shows a distinctively sharp increase in the deviation from historical VPD values between 2050 and 2080.

 Every plant has a specific water use efficiency (WUE), but stomatal conductance and carbon assimilation are directly related to one another regardless of WUE.
 In other words, high VPD can be associated with reduced photosynthesis and therefore reduced net carbon uptake (Jarecke et al., 2023).
-Especially when there is warming during already warm months such as the later spring or summer, VPD is the most dominant regional driver of drought-stress among forests (Williams et al. 2012).
-However, drought it not the only concerning factor affecting VPD.
-Some studies have even found that VPD-induced embolism in young and mature trees despite having abundant soil moisture (Novick et al., 2024).
-Temperature also affects VPD and soil moisture, which similarly affects transpiration rates.
-This makes sense considering warmer air has a greater capacity to hold moisture, thereby increasing the saturation vapor pressure.
-For this reason, looking at VPD may be helpful in the endeavor to uncouple heat and drought-related effects on tree growth.
+Especially when there is warming during already warm months such as the later spring or summer, VPD is often the dominant regional driver of drought-stress among forests (Williams et al. 2012).
+However, drought is not the only concerning factor affecting VPD.
+Some studies have even found VPD-induced embolism in young and mature trees despite having abundant soil moisture (Novick et al., 2024).
+Temperature strongly and non-linearly affects VPD and soil moisture, which also affect transpiration rates.
+Warmer air has a greater capacity to hold moisture, thereby increasing the saturation vapor pressure.
+For this reason, looking at VPD may be helpful to uncouple heat and drought-related effects on tree growth.

 RESEARCH GAP